-Brownfield Development – When any existing or legacy applications needs to have new features or changes to address business needs; is known as brownfield.
-In such situations unless you are building new module or component you have less / limited or no scope to use new architecture styles, patterns etc. Very reason of such limitations is because those old applications are build using old version of technologies and latest versions of one technology/framework many not be compatible with old versions.
+Brownfield Development – When any existing or legacy applications needs to have new features or changes to address business needs; is known as the brownfield.
+In such situations, unless you are building new module or component you have less / limited or no scope to use new architecture styles, patterns etc. The very reason of such limitations is because those old applications are build using an old version of technologies and latest versions of one technology/framework may not be compatible with old versions.

 Hence, it’s not appropriate to say that because MVC is so new hence every new web application must be made using MVC or if WPF is available in addition to Windows Forms so every desktop application has to be made using WPF.
 Whatever is the case neither ASP .NET nor Win Forms can be totally ignored.

-- Its brownfield and new technology doesn’t fit anywhere.
+- Its brownfield and new technology don’t fit anywhere.

-- If new technology or versions are introduced it will case a lot of build errors due to outdates references of non-supported library references.
+- If new technology or versions are introduced it will case a lot of build errors due to outdated references of non-supported library references.

-- Many times team might not have certain skill set which allow them to proceed with development using new technology options
+- Many times team might not have a certain skill set which allows them to proceed with development using new technology options

 - If core/bestselling features of new candidate technology (MVC or WPF) are not being used at-least up to 50% then you have not achieved anything.

-- Considering how soon client and business wants to have application ready, turns out to be major factor o dictate technology of choice.
+- Considering how soon client and business want to have an application ready, turns out to be major factor o dictate technology of choice.

-- Client and business doesn’t bother how you do it; what matters is end result and a workable / good – enough software.
+- Client and business don’t bother how you do it; what matters is the end result and a workable/good – enough software.